svar-widgets/menu/readme.md

 ### Versions for Svelte 4 and 5

-There are two versions of the menu component:
+There are two versions of the Menu component:
 - version **1.x** was designed to work with Svelte 4
 - version **2.x** is created for Svelte 5 (please note that this version is in beta and may contain some instabilities)

-To use the SVAR menu v.2.0 beta for Svelte 5, install it as follows:
+To use the SVAR Menu v.2.0 beta for Svelte 5, install it as follows:

 ```
 npm install wx-svelte-menu